osvaldomoraa/falabella_code_challenge/README.md

 This is a code challenge to apply to a  Software Engineer position at Lino - Falabella.

+    WordOrNumber->word_or_number_values_generator

+Is generating the 100 requested using only one if statement.
+This if statement is on:

+    WordOrNumber->replacement_rule_checker

+Im reaching the expected result using modularized rules and iterating over the rules using a foreach loop.
+These rules are on src/Rules.

 ## Setup

 After to clone the repository you will need to install the dependencies, run: